ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### create_sub_laminate(name, id=None, fabrics=None, symmetry='No Symmetry', layup_sequence='Top-Down')

-Create a new SubLaminate
+Create a new Sub-Laminate.

 * **Parameters:**
-  - name: Name for the Sub Laminate
+  - name: Name for the Sub-Laminate.
-  - fabrics: Fabrics of the Sub Laminate
+  - fabrics: Fabrics of the Sub-Laminate.
-  - symmetry: Symmetry the Sub Laminate can be ‘No Symmetry’, ‘Even Symmetry’ or ‘Odd Symmetry’
+  - symmetry: Symmetry the Sub-Laminate can be ‘No Symmetry’, ‘Even Symmetry’ or ‘Odd Symmetry’.
-  - layup_sequence: Layup sequence of the Sub Laminate can be ‘Top-Down’ or ‘Bottom-Up’
+  - layup_sequence: Layup sequence of the Sub-Laminate can be ‘Top-Down’ or ‘Bottom-Up’.
 * **Returns:**
-  The created SubLaminate
+  The created Sub-Laminate.
 * **Examples:**
   ```pycon
   >>> material_data = db.models['beam'].material_data